 I detest such approach and I would never give a cent to these guys.

 It was refreshing to find out that they did not attempt to fish up any information on my credit card or my bank account.

-Most survey panels would be interested to extract this information when you get to the profile creation page.
+Most survey sites that offers a way to earn would be interested to extract this information when you get to the profile creation page.
 But this does not apply to NPD, they did not even bother about online shopping preference or any income details.

 There is a valid reason behind this exemption.
 Most of the clients that NPD works with are huge corporations.
 As a result, the survey questionnaire designed would want to gather public feedback from a wide spectrum of samples.